Spinach Artichoke Mashed Potatoes

 Here’s what I did.

-Whip ingredients with an electric mixer until smooth.
+Cream with an electric mixer until ingredients are smooth.

 Granted, I LOVE mashed potatoes, but this casserole really works.

 Spinach Artichoke Mashed Potatoes is a great side dish paired with Oven BBQ Chicken and Biscuits.

 (Recipe from Brooke Sills, when we attended Hillcrest Baptist Church, Cedar Hill, TX)

 - 10-12 medium to large sized potatoes, peeled, cooked, and well drained

 - 1 stick butter, softened